DEFINITION 3

 — On the basis of his or her moral character and motives:

-he is determined to get rich quickly, SO, he will probably become rich
+He is determined to become rich quickly, SO, he is likely to become rich

 … (he owns) expensive materials, workmanship (such as mahogany furniture)